davorg/dmp/chapters/chapter05.md

 to print out a list of all of the numbers in \$data.

-If you have a function, reformat, that will change the numbers into your pre- ferred format then you can use code like this:
+If you have a function, reformat, that will change the numbers into your preferred format then you can use code like this:

 	\$data =\~ s/\$num\_re/reformat(\$1)/ge;